San Diego: 2010

 As of January 2019, the San Diego City and County had the fifth-largest homeless population among major cities in the United States, with 8,102 people experiencing homelessness.
 In the city of San Diego, 4,887 individuals were experiencing homelessness according to the 2020 count.

-In 2000 there were 451,126 households, out of which 30.2% had children under the age of 18 living with them, 44.6% were married couples living together, 11.4% had a female householder with no husband present, and 39.8% were non-families.
+A December 11, 2023, article in The San Diego Union-Tribune by Blake Nelson reports a notable decline in the homeless population in downtown San Diego, specifically in the urban core.
+According to data from the Downtown San Diego Partnership, the number of individuals living outside or in vehicles has reached a two-year low, standing at approximately 1,200 as of last month.
+The decrease is attributed to the implementation of the city's camping ban and the concerted efforts to establish new shelters.
+While enforcement has led to relatively few individuals being punished, the threat of legal consequences appears to have played a role in the reduction.In 2000 there were 451,126 households, out of which 30.2% had children under the age of 18 living with them, 44.6% were married couples living together, 11.4% had a female householder with no husband present, and 39.8% were non-families.
 Households made up of individuals account for 28.0%, and 7.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.61, and the average family size was 3.30.

 The U.S. Census Bureau reported that in 2000, 24.0% of San Diego residents were under 18, and 10.5% were 65 and over.
 As of 2011 the median age was 35.6; more than a quarter of residents were under age 20 and 11% were over age 65.
-Millennials (ages 18 through 34) constitute 27.1% of San Diego's population, the second-highest percentage in a major U.S. city.
+Millennials (ages 26 through 42) constitute 27.1% of San Diego's population, the second-highest percentage in a major U.S. city.
 The San Diego County regional planning agency, SANDAG, provides tables and graphs breaking down the city population into five-year age groups.

 In 2000, the median income for a household in the city was $45,733, and the median income for a family was $53,060.
 Males had a median income of $36,984 versus $31,076 for females.
 The per capita income for the city was $35,199.
 According to Forbes in 2005, San Diego was the fifth wealthiest U.S. city, but about 10.6% of families and 14.6% of the population were below the poverty line, including 20.0% of those under age 18 and 7.6% of those age 65 or over.
-San Diego was rated the fifth-best place to live in the United States in 2006 by Money magazine, and it was rated #6 in Best Big Cities in 2018.
-As of January 1, 2008 estimates by the San Diego Association of Governments revealed that the household median income for San Diego rose to $66,715, up from $45,733 in 2000.
+As of January 1, 2008, estimates by the San Diego Association of Governments revealed that the household median income for San Diego rose to $66,715, up from $45,733 in 2000.